alajusticia/laravel-logins/README.md

 the client's IP address.

 To use this feature, you have to install and configure this package: [https://github.com/stevebauman/location](https://github.com/stevebauman/location).
-Then, enable the IP address geolocation in the `config/logins.php` configuration file.
+Then, enable the IP address geolocation in the `logins.php` configuration file.

 By default, this is how the client's IP address is determined: